 ABOUT THE ARTIST

 Julie is of Māori and Dalmatian heritage.
-Her work is intuitive and is influenced by subjects such as the natural environment, the family unit, social rituals and cultural stories.
-Her work appears in private collections in Australia, New Zealand, USA, Hawaii, Canada and Ireland.
+Her work is intuitive and is influenced by subjects such as the natural environment, social rituals and cultural stories.

 GALLERY